 Also, the Glen Canyon Dam itself was anchored in sandstone.
-A couple of articles I found through Internet searching seemed to speculate that if the sandstone had weaken or dissolved because of the pressure of the water in the reservoir, the dam could have failed causing a chain reaction of failures down the Colorado River.
+A couple of articles I found through Internet searching seemed to speculate that if the sandstone had weakened or dissolved because of the pressure of the water in the reservoir, the dam could have failed, causing a chain reaction of failures down the Colorado River.
 And, I would not be writing about my rafting trip adventure.

 Fortunately, the dam survived the onslaught of water.
 The engineers repaired the damaged tunnels in the fall of 1983 and would later create holes in the tunnels that would lessen the pressure if the tunnels were to endure future dispersals of high volumes of water.

 In 1984, the Lake Powell reservoir again filled with snowmelt.
 But, the dam engineers’ preemptive treatment of the tunnels worked.
 And it became a simple transfer of water from Lake Powell to the Grand Canyon.